mostafaM99D/Dynamic_Array/README.md

-# Dynamic_Array
+# Dynamic-Array
-this is a simple implementation for dynamic array
+This is a simple dynamic array implementation